Lead The Way Dog Training Logo — Professional Dog Training in Cape May County, NJ

 A: Yes, when appropriate and when we recommend it.
 Like any equipment we use, we teach you how to introduce it correctly, what it means to the dog, and how to use it fairly inside a structured program.
 An e collar is a communication tool, not a shortcut and not a punishment button.
 The collar helps us deliver a clear signal, then we guide the dog into the right choice, then we reward the right choice.

-Section 3.
 Programs and Fit

 Q: What programs do you offer?